TimothyWong17/TimothyWong17/README.md

 - 👋 Hi, I’m @TimothyWong17.
-I am currently a data engineer passionate about Big Data, Data Science, and Cloud Technologies.
+I am a Data Professional passionate about Data Science/Analytics, AI/ML, and Product Analytics
 - 📫 How to reach me: https://www.linkedin.com/in/timothygwong/

 <!---